Tropical cyclone: Effect on property and human life

+Africa

 In Africa, tropical cyclones can originate from tropical waves generated over the Sahara Desert, or otherwise strike the Horn of Africa and Southern Africa.
 Cyclone Idai in March 2019 hit central Mozambique, becoming the deadliest tropical cyclone on record in Africa, with 1,302 fatalities, and damage estimated at US$2.2 billion.
 Réunion island, located east of Southern Africa, experiences some of the wettest tropical cyclones on record.
 In January 1980, Cyclone Hyacinthe produced 6,083 mm (239.5 in) of rain over 15 days, which was the largest rain total recorded from a tropical cyclone on record.

+Asia

 In Asia, tropical cyclones from the Indian and Pacific oceans regularly affect some of the most populated countries on Earth.
-In 1970, a cyclone struck Bangladesh, then known as East Pakistan, producing a 20 ft storm surge that killed at least 300,000 people; this made it the deadliest tropical cyclone on record.
+In 1970, a cyclone struck Bangladesh, then known as East Pakistan, producing a 20 ft storm surge that killed at least 300,000 people.
+This made it the deadliest tropical cyclone on record.
 In October 2019, Typhoon Hagibis struck the Japanese island of Honshu and inflicted US$15 billion in damage, making it the costliest storm on record in Japan.
 The islands that comprise Oceania, from Australia to French Polynesia, are routinely affected by tropical cyclones.
 In Indonesia, a cyclone struck the island of Flores in April 1973, killing 1,653 people, making it the deadliest tropical cyclone recorded in the Southern Hemisphere.

+North and South America

 Atlantic and Pacific hurricanes regularly affect North America.
 In the United States, hurricanes Katrina in 2005 and Harvey in 2017 are the country's costliest ever natural disasters, with monetary damage estimated at US$125 billion.
 Katrina struck Louisiana and largely destroyed the city of New Orleans, while Harvey caused significant flooding in southeastern Texas after it dropped 60.58 in of rainfall; this was the highest rainfall total on record in the country.

+The Caribbean islands are regularly hit by hurricanes, which have caused multiple humanitarian crises in Haiti since 2004 due in part to the lack of infrastructure and high population density in urban areas.
+In 2004, hurricane Jeanne caused severe flooding and mudslides, and a total estimated 3,006 deaths.
+More recently, in 2016, hurricane Matthew caused US$2.8 billion in damages, killing an estimated 674 people.

+The northern portion of South America experiences occasional tropical cyclones, with 173 fatalities from Tropical Storm Bret in August 1993.
+The South Atlantic Ocean is generally inhospitable to the formation of a tropical storm.
+However, in March 2004, Hurricane Catarina struck southeastern Brazil as the first hurricane on record in the South Atlantic Ocean.

+Europe

 Europe is rarely affected by tropical cyclones; however, the continent regularly encounters storms after they transitioned into extratropical cyclones.
 Only one tropical depression – Vince in 2005 – struck Spain, and only one subtropical cyclone – Subtropical Storm Alpha in 2020 – struck Portugal.
 Occasionally, there are tropical-like cyclones in the Mediterranean Sea.
-The northern portion of South America experiences occasional tropical cyclones, with 173 fatalities from Tropical Storm Bret in August 1993.
-The South Atlantic Ocean is generally inhospitable to the formation of a tropical storm.
-However, in March 2004, Hurricane Catarina struck southeastern Brazil as the first hurricane on record in the South Atlantic Ocean.